matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 zkSync has three plugins for Hardhat:

-- [@matterlabs/hardhat-zksync-solc](./plugins.md#matterlabs-hardhat-zksync-solc) for smart contract compilation using Solidity.
+- [@matterlabs/hardhat-zksync-solc](./plugins.md#matterlabs-hardhat-zksync-solc) - used to compile contracts written in Solidity.
-- [@matterlabs/hardhat-zksync-vyper](./plugins.md#matterlabs-hardhat-zksync-vyper) for smart contract compilation using Vyper.
+- [@matterlabs/hardhat-zksync-vyper](./plugins.md#matterlabs-hardhat-zksync-vyper) - used to compile contracts written in Vyper.
-- [@matterlabs/hardhat-zksync-deploy](./plugins.md#matterlabs-hardhat-zksync-deploy) for smart contract deployment.
+- [@matterlabs/hardhat-zksync-deploy](./plugins.md#matterlabs-hardhat-zksync-deploy) - used to deploy smart contracts.

 To learn more about Hardhat itself, check out [its official documentation](https://hardhat.org/getting-started/).